-The Query History Details view displays query metrics, the query text, query tags, information about inner queries, the query plan and progress, and the tables the query accessed for a single query selected from the Query History view.
+The Query History Details view displays query metrics, the query text, and the query plan and execution statistics for a single query selected from the Query History view.

 The Query ID, execution status, and run time of the query are displayed at the top.